 We’re all about being prepared here at Full-Time FBA, so we’re starting to look ahead to the month of June and a huge change that happens in our business every year: the end of the school year.

 The reason the end of school signals a huge change for our business is that it is a huge change for our household.
 And as we all know, when you run a business out of your house, changes in the household can dramatically affect your business.
-With four boys ages 8 to 14 in our house, summertime is kids’ time — but it DOES NOT have to be crazy, chaotic, I-just-want-this-season-to-end time!
+With three teen boys in our house, summertime is kids’ time — but it DOES NOT have to be crazy, chaotic, I-just-want-this-season-to-end time!

 If you need ideas for how to involve your kids in your FBA business, here are just a few:

 - Let them turn on electronic toys to make sure they still work, and when done, make sure they are turned off (so the toy doesn’t accidentally get activated during shipping).

 - Have them hand you items on the bottom of a retail shelf (so you don’t have to bend down over and over again).

 - Send them to a nearby price scanner to make sure something is ringing up right or to check a price when there isn’t one.

 - Have them transfer items from the shopping cart to the cashier conveyor belt.